“My daughter seems distant.” or “My son wants nothing to do with me. It seems like my efforts at connecting just push him further away!”

 BUT… connecting is still possible.
 And your child desperately needs it!
-Read this article to learn how to coax the child that wants nothing to do with you into meaningful connection.
-Even if there is resistance.
+Read this article to learn how to gently invite a child that wants nothing to do with you into meaningful connection, even if there is resistance.

 Children can be like wild horses